 Homeownership and stable housing go hand-in-hand.
 Homeowners move far less frequently than renters, and hence are embedded into the same neighborhood and community for a longer period.
-While 5.2 percent of owner-occupied residents moved from 2008 to 2009, nearly 30 percent of renters changed residential location.4 The key reason for the higher "mover rate" among renters is the fact that renters are younger - that is, changing and searching for ideal jobs, not yet married, and hence, literally, less committed.
-The mover rate or percentage of people changing residence, among 20-to-24 year-olds was 27 percent, and for 25-to-29 year-olds it was
+While 4.7 percent of owner-occupied residents moved from 2010 to 2011, 26 percent of renters changed residential location.
+The key reason for the higher "mover rate" among renters is the fact that renters are younger - that is, changing and searching for ideal jobs, not yet married, and hence, literally, less committed.
+The mover rate or percentage of people changing residence, among 20-to-24 year-olds was 27 percent, and for 25-to-29 year-olds it was 26 percent, as shown in Exhibit 5.
+The mover rate then declines rapidly from 14 percent for those in their early 30s to less than 5 percent for those 65 years or older.